os.environ['ANTHROPIC_LOG'] = 'debug'

 - content:

-[{'text': "Hello Jeremy!
-It's nice to meet you.
-Is there anything I can help you with today?", 'type': 'text'}]
+[{'text': "Hi Jeremy!
+Nice to meet you.
+I'm Claude.
+How can I help you today?", 'type': 'text'}]

 - model: